It happens to all of us, those awesome plans made over a glass of wine. Some of them materialize and others are just all talk and never materialize.

-It’s happens to all of us, those awesome plans made over a glass of wine.
-Some of those plans materialize and others just never go anywhere.
-The very first day we arrived in Kotor we went for a walk around the old town.
-We noticed a sign with this quote and it grabbed our attention.
+The first day we arrived in Kotor we went for a walk around the old town.
+We noticed a sign and it grabbed our attention.

-Well a couple of days later we are sitting is this beautiful wine bar just a few meters from our apartment.
-We are relaxing, sipping our wines, doing a bit of small talk with other patrons at the bar and then… a few wine glasses later… fast forward to the next day and we are heading to an exclusive wine estate in Herceg Novi.
+Well, a couple of days later we were sitting in this beautiful wine bar just a few meters from our apartment.
+We were relaxing, sipping our wines, doing a bit of small talk with other patrons at the bar and then… a few wine glasses later… fast forward to the next day and we are heading to an exclusive wine estate in Herceg Novi.

 What we love the best about telling our story is actually telling the story of the Obradovic family as we found it fascinating.